A new year represents a new beginning.

 “Though healthy lunches take a little extra planning, it’s time well-spent because you are promoting healthy growth and development in your child,” Benard said.

 Most kids come home from school in need of a snack to hold them over until dinner.
-Though it might be tempting to stock up on quick, cheap options such as pizza rolls and ramen noodles, Sax said parents are better off using after-school snacks as an opportunity to instill healthy eating habits.
+Though it might be tempting to stock up on quick, cheap options such as pizza rolls and ramen noodles, Bauche said parents are better off using after-school snacks as an opportunity to instill healthy eating habits.

 “After school is the perfect time for adults to provide guidance on snack choices and portion sizes,” she said.
 “Snacks are intended to curb hunger just enough until the next meal, and this can usually be accomplished in 200 calories or less.”